We are performing scheduled maintenance. We should be back online shortly. We apologise for any inconvenience caused.

 banner

 If you’ve ever wondered why some whiskies hit you with that deep smoky punch while others surprise you with bursts of fruit or spice, you’re not alone.
-Whisky is a drink full of layers, where each sip offers something different depending on its origins and the way it’s made.
-Whether you're a whisky newbie just getting started or a seasoned sipper with a shelf full of favourites, understanding the various flavours at play can really change how you appreciate that glass in front of you.
+Whisky is a drink with many layers, with each sip offering something different depending on its origins and the way it’s made.

 Main Flavour Profiles in Whisky